Connect with us

 The court found that because the state no longer has five congressional districts, the initiative process was unconstitutional.
 The court made that ruling without taking into account that the members of the Mississippi Community College Board, as well as other boards in the state, also are selected from the same five now defunct congressional districts.
 Perhaps the state Community College Board also is unconstitutional.

-Section 208 of the Mississippi Constitution reads, “No religious or other sect or sects shall ever control any part of the school or other educational funds of this state; nor shall any funds be appropriated toward the of any sectarian school, or to any school that at the time of receiving such appropriation is not conducted as a school.”
+Section 208 of the Mississippi Constitution reads, “No religious or other sect or sects shall ever control any part of the school or other educational funds of this state; nor shall any funds be appropriated toward the support of any sectarian school, or to any school that at the time of receiving such appropriation is not conducted as a free school.”

 Hinds County Chancellor Martin said that language is clear.
 It says what it says — no public appropriation to a school “not conducted as a free public school.”